 Autumn Peltier in The Water Walker | Image source: Seeing Red 6Nations

 The Water Walker tells the powerful journey of Autumn Peltier, a young Anishinaabe girl who is following in the footsteps of her late great-aunt and water defender, Josephine Mandamin.
-The short documentary follows Peltier as she gets ready to talk to the United Nations, to her emotional plea to Prime Minister, Justin Trudeau about his lack of actions to protect the water, along with her personal struggles at school.
+The short documentary follows Peltier as she gets ready to give a talk to the United Nations, from her emotional plea to Prime Minister, Justin Trudeau about his lack of actions to protect the water, and to her personal struggles at school.
 The film comes together beautifully as acclaimed Métis artist, Christi Belcourt’s art comes alive through animation in the film, and as Graeme Green narrates the project.

 The Water Walker made its world debut Sept.
 14, 2020, at the Toronto International Film Festival.
 Coming off the success of Rumble: The Indians Who Rocked the World, Stevie Salas helmed the project as executive producer after he met Autumn and was quite impressed with the tenacity of the young activist.
 Salas spoke with Erica Commanda with MUSKRAT Magazine about The Water Walker and why it’s time for everyone to step up to protect the water.

 EC: What does water mean to you?
 Can you tell us about any Apache teachings on the water and how that may have influenced The Water Walker?